-

 What are the domestic procedures for local traders to request the government take action against measures of other jurisdictions that are inconsistent with WTO and/or FTA rules?

 In the United States, there are no specific domestic procedures, prescribed under the U.S. laws or regulations, for local traders to request the government act against measures of other jurisdictions that are inconsistent with WTO and/or FTA rules.
-Engaging in consultations with the USTR, which is responsible for dispute settlement proceedings, is a common way to initiate the discussions of dispute settlement procedures.
-In addition to having discussions with USTR specifically with a view to initiate a dispute settlement procedure, submitting a comment when USTR invites public comments as part of its annual National Trade Estimate Report on Foreign Trade Barriers is one way to raise trade issues to USTR.
+Engaging in consultations with USTR, which is responsible for dispute settlement proceedings, is a common way to initiate the discussions of dispute settlement procedures.
+In addition to having discussions with USTR specifically with a view to initiate a dispute settlement procedure, submitting a comment when USTR invites public comments as part of its annual National Trade Estimate Report on Foreign Trade Barriers publication is one way to raise trade issues to USTR.
 Various U.S. industry associations submit reports to USTR detailing trade barriers in other countries each year.

 United States: International Trade